Greater Dallas Youth Orchestra

 The Greater Dallas Youth Orchestra (GDYO) is a youth orchestra in Dallas, Texas, US, founded in 1972.
 GDYO has grown from a single orchestra of 35 members to a program of over 450 members.
 The principal group is the eponymous symphony, presently under the direction of the Maestro Richard Giangiulio.
-The organization as a whole comprises eight groups, which together provide musical opportunities for students from ages five to eighteen.
+The organization as a whole comprises ten groups, which together provide musical opportunities for students from ages five to eighteen.
 Auditions are held each spring.
-Coaches and Judges come from the Dallas Symphony Orchestra, Dallas Opera, Dallas Winds, and area universities and orchestras.
-Ensembles in the program include two full orchestras, three string orchestras, a wind ensemble, a flute choir, and eight jazz combos.
+Coaches and judges come from the Dallas Symphony Orchestra, Dallas Opera, Dallas Winds, and area universities and orchestras.
+The ensembles include two full symphonies, flute choir, clarinet choir, wind symphony, three string orchestras, jazz orchestra, and a jazz combo.
 The mission of Greater Dallas Youth Orchestra is to inspire and cultivate excellence in youth through music education, ensemble building, and performance opportunities.